 Need guidance on structuring lifetime and testamentary gifts to the Foundation?
 Want to know how to establish different types of funds at the Foundation?

 In consultation with our staff, you can adapt these gift forms and transfer instructions to suit your purposes and your client's particular needs.

-To transfer securities to the Hartford Foundation, please contact Sally Weisman (firstname.lastname@example.org or 860-548-1888 x1019) for specific transfer instructions.
+To transfer securities to the Hartford Foundation, please contact Deborah Rothstein (firstname.lastname@example.org) or 860-548-1888 x1019) for specific transfer instructions.

 National experts talk about best practices, offer practical tips, and provide case studies for effective charitable planning.